ldionne/mpl11/README.md

   filter could be used? if count was optimized for filter, we could have the same effect?

-- find a way to have fast arithmetic operations on sequences of Integrals.
+- find a way to have fast arithmetic operations on sequences of StaticConstants.
 I think vectorized sum is the most basic instance of count_if: count_if adds 1 or 0 depending on the Predicate

 - Consider implementing many foldls in terms of a `detail::repeat_until`:
   If we know the Predicate won't be true before n repetitions, we can